mydiemho/azure-serverless-workshop/Challenge-2-Cosmos-DB-and-Azure-Functions/readme.md

 Best For You Organics Company (BFYOC) has begun the creation of a mobile application and website, both of which will be used to update products and submit feedback for their ice cream.
 The website and application will be calling a set of APIs.

-BFYOC would like you to create the APIs that enable business users to add and retrieve information about their products.
+BFYOC would like you to create the APIs that enable users to add and retrieve information about their products.

 ![Functions and Cosmos DB](../Images/challenge-2.png)